vitorvidaldev/small-projects/AWS/Solutions-Architect/ec2.md

 - Downloading common files from the internet
 - etc

-The EC2 User Data Script runs with the root user
+The EC2 User Data Script runs with the root user of the virtual machine.

 ## EC2 Instance Types